MetaMask/core/docs/contributing.md

     2. Run `yarn changelog:validate` to ensure all changelogs are correctly formatted.

-    3. If everything looks in order, push the branch.

-3. **Submit a pull request for the release branch so that it can be reviewed and tested.**
+3. **Push and submit a pull request for the release branch so that it can be reviewed and tested.**

    Make sure the title of the pull request follows the pattern "Release \<new version\>".